 What is even better is that these handmade hobbies can actually turn a profit if you find a good fit.

 Maybe you refurbish thrift store furniture or turn wine bottles in vases.
-While these are great for your own home, you can also turn them into a viable business.
+While these are great for your own home, you can also turn these inexpensive creative hobbies into a viable business.

 #19 Tinker with Stuff

-Traditionally one of the cheap hobbies for men, I think this is one for women, too!
+Traditionally one of the cheap hobbies for men, I think this is one for women or can be done as a frugal couple activity, too!
 Using your hands and learning how stuff works is invaluable – and a fun way to spend your extra time.